Spring is Coming

 This can be something you’re born with, or it can develop over time due to factors like aging, injuries, or prolonged strain.
 For many, flat feet don’t cause any issues.
 But for others, the lack of a supportive arch can lead to tired, achy feet and contribute to other problems, which is where finding the right footwear for flat feet becomes essential.

-How Overpronation Impacts Your Body
+How Overpronation Affects Your Whole Body

 Overpronation is a term that describes the way your foot moves when you walk.
 Specifically, it’s when your ankle rolls too far downward and inward with each step.
 Think of it as your foot’s natural shock-absorbing system going into overdrive.
 While a certain amount of inward roll (pronation) is normal, overpronation puts excess stress on your foot.